Course Instructor: Dr. Rob Sillevis, PT, DPT, PhD, OCS, FAAOMPT-click for bio

 Based on the material presented in the course seminar, the on-line material, and independent study; the student will be able to:

-•Demonstrate proper clinical decision making skills, including clinical reasoning, clinical judgment, and reflective practice as it relates to the cervical and craniofascial region.
+• Demonstrate proper clinical decision making skills, including clinical reasoning, clinical judgment, and reflective practice as it relates to the lumbar and pelvic girdle cervical region.

-• Perform a complete evaluation of the cervical/carniofascial region.
+• Perform a complete evaluation of the lumbar/pelvic girdle region.
 This should be influenced by history, systems reviews, and by utilizing valid and reliable tests and measures (evidence based).

 • Determine based on evaluation findings and current evidence within what classification category the patient falls and what the optimal clinical management approach will be based on this.